MaBeuLux88/coronavirus-mongodb/stitch/britton/README.md

 Export the MongoDB Demos as a zip file from https://github.com/brittonlaroche/MongoDB-Demos.
 Press the green button in the upper right labled __"Clone Or Download"__ and press the download a zip file link.

 #### 4. Extract the zip file
 Extract the zip file to the directory you installed the stitch-cli tool.
-The shipping application stitch export is located under (stitch-cli path)/MaBeuLux88/coronavirus-mongodb/edit/master/stitch/britton/example
+The coronavirus application stitch export is located under (stitch-cli path)/MaBeuLux88/coronavirus-mongodb/edit/master/stitch/britton/example

 #### 5. Log in via stitch-cli
 log into your atlas cluster with your API key (public and pprivate keys) with the stich command line tool.